Do you keep backups of my files?

 Are they daily, weekly or monthly backups?
 How long are they stored?

-Our system attempts to keep at least the following backups:
+We try to keep at least the following backups for each hosting site:

 What gets backed up?